Anirudh11V/Learning_Management_System/lms/README.md

-lms - A simple Learning Management System.
+EduNova - A simple Learning Management System.

 About the Project.

-	lms is a minimalist Learning Management System (LMS) built with Django, designed to provide a foundational platform for managing online course, modules, lessons.
+	EduNova is a minimalist Learning Management System built with Django, designed to provide a foundational platform for managing online course, modules, lessons.
 It supports distinct user roles (students, instructor), course enrollment and basic lesson content delivery and tracking.